Jon Shirley: Career

-Car Collection
+Car collection

-Shirley is a vintage racer and has a significant car collection that includes vintage Ferraris, Alfa Romeos, and sports racers from the 1950s and 1960s.
+Shirley is a racer of vintage cars and has a significant car collection that includes vintage Ferraris, Alfa Romeos, and sports racers from the 1950s and 1960s.
 Highlights of his collection include a 1938 Alfa Romeo 8C 2900B and a 1954 Ferrari 375 MM Scaglietti coupe.
 The Alfa Romeo 8C 2900B won Best of Show at the 2008 Pebble Beach Concours d'Elegance, Best of Show at the 2016 Chantilly Concours d'Etat, and the 2009/10 Louis Vuitton Classic Concours Award.

 The 1954 375 MM Scaglietti coupe, which was commissioned by Italian film director Roberto Rossellini, became the first post-World War II car since 1968 and the first Ferrari to earn Best of Show at the Pebble Beach Concours d'Elegance in 2014.
 Shirley and Butch Dennison of Dennison International Motorsports spent more than two years rebuilding and restoring the car.
 Shirley's first sports car purchase was a 1961 4-cylinder Sunbeam Alpine, chosen for the simple reason that he felt it would be fun to drive.